-To estimate the price effects of the Maytag-Whirlpool merger, I compare the logarithm of prices for Maytag and Whirlpool washers in the U.S. after controlling for key characteristics to the logarithm of prices for washers from other manufacturers in several key European markets.
+Next, I turn to the descriptive evolution of prices around the time of the acquisition.
+I compare prices, in logarithms, of washers in the affected U.S. markets to those in several key European markets that were unaffected by the merger, after controlling for key determinants of prices.
 As Maytag had no significant presence in Europe, the latter serve as an appropriate control group subject to similar industry trends but unaffected by the merger.